On Windows Process.spawn 'command', 'arg1', 'arg2', ... evals the arguments

 According to the Process.spawn documentation, the syntax 'cmdname, arg1, ...' doesn't involve the shell.
 Indeed, on Unix this is true: ((%Process.spawn 'echo', '$PATH'%)) prints '$PATH'.

 But on Windows the behaviour is different: executing ((%Process.spawn 'echo', '%Path%'%)) prints the contents of the Path environment variable.

 I think the behaviour should be the same on the different OSes; at least, if it is not possible, the documentation should point it out.

-#3 Updated by Steve Klabnik 8 months ago
+#3 Updated by Steve Klabnik over 1 year ago

 I've attached a patch for the RDOC, what do you think?

 #4 Updated by Zachary Scott over 1 year ago

 - % Done changed from 0 to 100